Afterward waking up to texts from my father begging me to tell him where I am.

 Afterward an investigation finding no evidence that the city’s approach to evicting tenants of underground warehouses has changed after the fire.

-Elle Aviv Newton is cofounder and coeditor of Poets Reading the News.
-She is a fourth-generation native of Oakland, California.
+Elle Aviv Newton is a fourth-generation native of Oakland and editor of Poets Reading the News.